diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US234/readme.md

 void ensureOnlyActiveFiguresCanBeDecommissioned() {
     // setup: create an active figure and decommission it
     // action: attempt to decommission the same figure again
-    // assert: expect InvalidOperationException to be thrown }
+    // assert: expect IllegalStateException to be thrown }

 ```